mshakya/PiReT-OME/README.md

 `-significant_pvalue`: floating number cutoff to define significant differentially express genes, (default =0.001)

-`-exp`: tab delimited txt file descripting experiments that each row represents one sample.
+`-exp`: tab delimited text file descripting experiments that each row represents one sample.

 `-pair_comparison`: tab delimited txt file descripting pairwise comparison.
 If the file is not specified, all possible pairwise analysis will be condected.